auremoser/web-coding/syllabus.md

 Attendance accounts for 20% of your final grade.

 **ASSIGNMENTS**
 Each week you will have readings assigned, accompanied by often (but not always) an `Assignment` and a `Practice` activity.
 See the calendar below to confirm the expectations from week to week.
-I will grade your assignments and aggregate them to a 20% contribution to your final grade.
+I will grade your assignments and aggregate them as contributions to your final grade.
 Most assignments are working toward your Final Project, counting as 40% of your final grade.

 * All assignments will be submitted via [gist](gist.github.com) on your [Github](https://github.com/) account.
 * Assignments are due on the following course date unless otherwise indicated.
 So, if readings and assignments are listed under 9/2, they are due by the following class date, 9/9, unless otherwise indicated